tradaokamsa/Immunization-Record-System/README.md

 # Immunization-Record-System
-Applying OOP to create a system managing immunization record.
+applying OOP to create a system managing immunization record